GoodJobAlex/Minecraft_Easy_boss_bar_cool_down/README.md

 A Easy way for you to customize boss bar cool down, potential draw backs include require manual setting of the the cool other than its name
 # How to use
 **add a cool down for one specific target:**
-data modify storage easycooldown:storage data.input set value {ticks:??,name:'"???"',color:"??"}
+data modify storage easycooldown:storage data.input set value {ticks:???,name:'"????"',color:"???"}
-execute as target run function easycooldown:user/initiate_display -> this function returns the id of the bossbar which you can access with easycooldown.?
+execute as target run function easycooldown:api/initiate_display